-Our Compensation, Benefits + ERISA Group is experienced in all areas of benefits and compensation.
+Our Executive Compensation + ERISA Group is experienced in all areas of benefits and compensation.
 We provide integrated advice that helps companies in many of the most competitive industries attract and retain key talent.
 We strive to provide practical guidance that enables our clients to navigate the maze of detailed public disclosure requirements, changing tax and accounting rules, and increased shareholder and regulatory scrutiny of company compensation practices.

 We have significant expertise advising on equity compensation plans, cash incentive plans, traditional employee benefits, grant practices, and plan governance.
 We also counsel clients engaged in mergers, acquisitions, or public offerings.
 We counsel and negotiate on behalf of our clients on the ERISA-prohibited transaction and fiduciary aspects of investments by pension plans in investment funds.
 In addition, we assist our clients, which include lenders, general partners, and employee benefit plan investors, to structure investments that comply with the fiduciary and prohibited transaction aspects of ERISA.